Travel Guidance

 • If you are a new hire traveling from outside of California to begin your appointment at UCSF and are unclear about the arrival instructions you have received, contact the COVID Response Team at (415) 514-7328.

-Quick Links for Employees and Learners
+Travel Requirements: Quick Links for Employees and Learners

-Allowable Travel for Students
+International Travel Requirements for Students

 • Approvers for Students: Approvers are listed on each of the two Student International Travel Approval forms, which are used for low-risk or high-risk travel.